coderefinery/2020-05-25-online/hackmd-day3.md

 - The main reason I registered for this workshop was to know more about "Collaborative distributed version control" and learn the best practices through simple exercises.
 I get out of here really frustrated.
   - [name=Radovan] sorry to read this.
 I would love to hear what I/we can do to avoid this in future.
 Was it the presentation?
 The material?
 The exercises/examples?
 The timing?
 Speed?
+  - Please contact us to let us know why.
+In particular, I'm wondering - was it too fast or too slow, or a different topic than expected?
+Something else?

 - Feedback:
     - Pros: